de-things/delib-ethernet-example/README.md

 ### How to deploy a firmware
 1. Install **[delib](https://github.com/de-things/delib/tree/main)**;
-2. Flash firmware to the Arduino Uno.
+2. Flash firmware to the `Arduino Uno`.

 ### Hardware used in assembly
 * **[Ethernet Shield W5500](https://amperka.ru/product/arduino-ethernet-shield)**